wf001/fconv/README.md

 ## Features
 - Converting a file into other formatted file

-- Supportting format
+- Supportted format
 	- json
 	- yaml

-	- on going
+- To be supportted
 	- xml
 	- toml
 	- ini

+You can use fconv as command-line tool and Python module.
-- In condition of using as a module, fconv supports optional arguments.
+In condition of using as a module, fconv supports optional arguments.

 To know which options are available,